-Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to enter into a sole source agreement with Waypoint, 464 Chestnut St., P.O.
-Box 448, Manchester, NH 03105 (vendor #177166), to provide a Rapid Re-Housing Program serving New Hampshire Runaway and Homeless Youth, through the Federal Continuum of Care Program, in an amount not to exceed \$188,950, effective upon Governor and Executive Council approval through May 31, 2020.
+Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to amend an existing Sole Source contract with Waypoint (VC#177166), Manchester, NH to continue providing a Rapid Re-Housing Program serving New Hampshire Runaway and Homeless Youth, through the Federal Continuum of Care Program, by exercising a contract renewal option by increasing the price limitation by \$200,112 from \$188,950 to \$389,062 and by extending the completion date from May 31, 2020 to April 30, 2021 effective upon Governor and Council approval.
+The original contract was approved by Governor and Council on June 5, 2019, item #33.
 100% Federal Funds.

-Funds are available in the following account for State Fiscal Year 2019, and are anticipated to be available in State Fiscal Year 2020 upon the availability and continued appropriation of funds in the future operating budgets, with authority to adjust amounts within the price limitation and adjust encumbrances between State Fiscal Years through the Budget Office if needed and justified.
+Funds are available in the following account for State Fiscal Years 2020 and 2021, with the authority to adjust budget line items within the price limitation and encumbrances between state fiscal years through the Budget Office, if needed and justified.